armory3d/armory_docs/getting_started/setup.md

 ![](/getting_started/img/setup3.jpg)

-- Continue to the Armory [tutorial](tutorial1.md) to learn more.
+- Continue to the [Playground tutorial](./getting_started/playground.md) to learn more.
 If you have any trouble setting things up, [let us know](http://armory3d.org/community.html)!

 ## Using Armory as add-on